yuezhizizhang/yuezhizizhang.github.io/_posts/2012-03-07-css-selectors-some-basics.markdown

 					information that needs to be evaluated. */

 body ul li a {...} /* Descendant selectors are inefficient.
 					body selector is redundant because all elements are descendants of body. */

 .number * {...} /* Universal selector is the least efficient one. */
 ```

-**2. Cascading Order**
+### Cascading Order

 Cascading Style Sheets.
 What's the actual meaning of cascading?
 The so-called cascade refers to the priority or weight scheme to determine which style rules apply if more than one rule matches against a particular element.
 The rules concerning the CSS selectors are chosen in the following order: